333 N. Farish Street,

 1 person favorited this theater

-The Alamo Theatre opened in 1942 seating 406.
+The Alamo Theatre (the third to bear this name) opened February 26, 1949 seating 750.
 It was built in the African-American professional and trade community of Farish Street.
 The Alamo Theatre screened westerns and African-American films and also hosted acts and performing artists such as B.B King, Nat King Cole and other top African-American performers.

 Inside, everything was in shambles with the ceiling and other junk a foot and a half deep on the floors.
 Nothing could be salvaged.
 The restoration decided to go from scratch and restore in the interior to its original Art Deco style.